Amos47/2400/Chapter4/Ch04_Basics.md

 A major part of good governance is understanding what ethical and appropriate governance practices need to be applied.
 Industry associations, professional bodies, and industry think-tanks, as well as ICT, often develop, publish, and promote codes of conduct.

-A study published in MITSloan Management Review ([link](http://sloanreview.mit.edu/article/a-matrixed-approach-to-designing-it-governance/?use_credit=0cd60efb5578cd967c3c23894f305800)) on IT governance had this to report:
+A study published in MIT Sloan Management Review ([link](http://sloanreview.mit.edu/article/a-matrixed-approach-to-designing-it-governance/?use_credit=0cd60efb5578cd967c3c23894f305800)) on IT governance had this to report:

 >"While the research did not identify a single best formula for governing IT, one thing is abundantly clear: Effective IT governance doesn’t happen by accident.
 Top-performing enterprises carefully design governance.
 In those companies, managers at all levels throughout the enterprise apply that design as they make daily decisions about the use of IT.
 Further, 60% to 80% of senior executives in those companies have a clear understanding of and can describe their IT governance.
 In fact, senior management awareness of IT governance is the single best indicator of its effectiveness.